Back to E-commerce Dictionary

 How WISEPIM Helps

-• Attribute Management: Define and manage attributes for each product category.
+• Attribute Management: Define and manage specific product details, or attributes, for every category in your system.

-• Hierarchical Structure: Organize products into a logical hierarchy of categories and subcategories.
+• Hierarchical Structure: Organize your inventory into a clear system of main categories and smaller subcategories.

 Common Mistakes with Product Taxonomy Classification